OPEC and allies struggle to pump more oil as Iran supply falls

 That equates to an increase of about 1 million bpd, but the latest figures show they are some way from achieving that target.

-Oil reached $80 a barrel this month, prompting Trump to demand again that OPEC bring down prices.
+Oil LCOc1 reached $80 a barrel this month, prompting Trump to demand again that OPEC bring down prices.

 “We protect the countries of the Middle East, they would not be safe for very long without us, and yet they continue to push for higher and higher oil prices!
 We will remember.
 The OPEC monopoly must get prices down now!” he wrote on Twitter.